willtrnr/pyxlsb/README.md

 Usage
 -----

+**WARNING**: Consult the README of the tag corresponding to the version you're using, the usage may have changed since the last release.

 The module exposes an `open_workbook(name)` method (similar to Xlrd and OpenPyXl) for opening XLSB files.
 The Workbook object representing the file is returned.